JanssenProject/jans/docs/casa/plugins/cert-authn-tutorial.md

 ### Install the smart card minidriver

 This is a piece of software that allows Windows (and Edge) to interface smoothly with Yubikeys as smart cards.
-Installers available [here](https://www.yubico.com/support/download/smart-card-drivers-tools/).
+Installers available at [Yubico website](https://www.yubico.com/support/download/smart-card-drivers-tools/).

 ### Import a certificate